DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.6.0.md

 ## Tutorialization
 Using the new dynamic dialogue interactions, we can now tutorialize the game a lot better.
 As of right now, there are a couple scenarios in which tutorial dialogue can pop up:
-- The player gets close to an object that requires a tutorial (like the )
+- The player approaches an object that requires a tutorial (like the journal table)
+- The player enters a room
+- The player clears all the enemies in a room
+- The player exits a room (the dialogue won't start until the player loads into the next room)

+## Journal Table Update